mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 ### Cleaning of Street Names

-Using the method described in the case study exercises for the course.
-However, the result from the audit showed that aside from the fact that some street names are heavily abbreviated, some street names are abbreviated inconsistently.
+Results of the audit of street names using the method described in the case study exercises for the course showed that aside from some street names being heavily abbreviated, some street names are abbreviated inconsistently.
 In this project, the "update_name" function introduced in the case study exercises was modified by adding subfunctions and other lines of code, to successfully update the street names.
 Examples of updates done are:

     North IH 35 => North Interstate Highway 35
     Calhoun Ln => Calhoun Lane